 My first article considered only spot energy revenue – the money earned by the generator from its participation in the spot market run by AEMO.
 I haven’t tried to estimate the owner’s actual return, as the owner will likely have hedging arrangements in place.

 In this article I add in an estimate of LGC revenue.
+There’s an equivalent graph for wind here.

 There are many reasons that explain the differences in spot and LGC revenue outcomes between the sites.
 Here are a few – thanks to the commenters on LinkedIn on my previous article who provided suggestions: